Linked partition ideals and Euclidean billiard partitions: Abstract

 \section{Abstract}

-Euclidean billiard partitions are introduced by Andrews, Dragovi{\'c} and Radnovi{\'c} in their study of periodic trajectories of ellipsoidal billiards in the Euclidean space.
+Euclidean billiard partitions were recently introduced by Andrews, Dragovi{\'c} and Radnovi{\'c} in their study of periodic trajectories of ellipsoidal billiards in the Euclidean space.
 They are integer partitions into distinct parts such that (E1) adjacent parts are never both odd; (E2) the smallest part is even.
-In this paper, we prove bivariate generating function identities that keep track of both the size and length not only for Euclidean billiard partitions but also for distinct partitions satisfying merely Condition (E1).
-In analogy, we also investigate distinct partitions such that adjacent parts are never both even.
+By refining the framework of linked partition ideals, we establish a couple of relevant trivariate generating function identities, from which the result of Andrews, Dragovi{\'c} and Radnovi{\'c} follows as an immediate consequence.